Uno No Mercy

 • Skip Everyone — Every other player is skipped.
 You get another turn immediately!
 This is one of the most powerful action cards in the game.

 Wild cards can be played on any card regardless of color or number.
-Here are all the wild card meanings in Uno No Mercy:
+All Wild Cards are worth 50 points each.

-• Wild Draw Six (+6) — Choose the color AND the next player draws 6 cards.
+• Wild Draw 6 — Choose the color that continues play AND the next player draws 6 cards and loses their turn.
 A devastating No Mercy exclusive!
-Can be stacked with another +6 or a +10.

-• Wild Draw Ten (+10) — The ultimate punishment.
-Choose the color AND the next player draws 10 cards.
+• Wild Draw 10 — The ultimate punishment.
+Choose the color AND the next player draws 10 cards and loses their turn.
 Cannot be stacked — there is no defense against this card.
-This is the nuclear option of Uno No Mercy.

 Can You Stack Wild Cards?

-Yes!
-Wild Draw cards can be stacked following the stacking hierarchy: +4 → +4/+6/+10, and +6 → +6/+10.
-The only card that cannot be stacked on top of is the Wild Draw Ten (+10).
-When stacking, the draw penalties accumulate, so the unlucky player who cannot stack may end up drawing 10, 16, or even 20+ cards.
+Draw cards (including Wild Draw cards) can be stacked following the rule of equal or higher value.
+For example, if someone plays a Wild Draw 6 on you, you can respond with another +6 or a +10.
+The only card that cannot be stacked on top of is the Wild Draw 10.
+When stacking, the draw penalties accumulate, so the unlucky player who cannot stack may end up drawing 10, 16, or even 20+ cards — potentially triggering the Mercy Rule!

 7. Differences from Classic Uno